Search Ask the Dietitian

 There are several electrical impedance body fat analyzers on the market.
 The problem with them is there are many variables that affect the reading.

-The Journal of the American Dietetic Association and probably the American College of Sports Medicine have advertising from companies that make these devices.
+The Journal of the Academy of Nutrition and Dietetics and probably the American College of Sports Medicine have advertising from companies that make these devices.
 They are not cheap.
 For reading, I would suggest an exercise physiology book by Frank & Vic Katch, 2 nationally known experts in this field for a description of methods to assess body fat.

 I stumbled across your web page and really liked it.
 Only the calculator bugs me.
 I'm 25 years old, 203 centimeters (~ 6 feet 7 inches) tall, of medium bone structure (elbow of 3 1/4 inches ) and weigh 227 pounds.
 The BMI method your calculator uses seems to be inaccurate with tall people.
 I am certainly not over fat (as my BMI value proclaims) and the same time not overtly muscular or athletic.
 I guess that I should stick to a body fat percentage analysis.
 That's my question - are there any "do-it-yourself" kits available (like calipers plus reference manual)?
 And who would sell it (mail order)?